Faris Moumbagna

-Faris Pemi Moumbagna (born 1 July 2000) is a Cameroonian professional footballer who plays as a forward for Bodø/Glimt.
+Faris Pemi Moumbagna (born 1 July 2000) is a Cameroonian professional footballer who plays as a forward for Serie A club Cremonese, on loan from Marseille, and the Cameroon national team.

 Club career

-Bethlehem Steel FC
+Bethlehem Steel

-Faris spent time with the Florida-based Montverde Academy before signing with United Soccer League side Bethlehem Steel.
+Moumbagna spent time with the Florida-based Montverde Academy before signing with United Soccer League side Bethlehem Steel.
 He joined the club permanently on 16 July 2018.
-Faris would establish himself as a goalscoring threat for Steel FC during the 2019 season, scoring 11 goals; breaking the team single-season record (10) previously held by Seku Conneh.
+Moumbagna would establish himself as a goalscoring threat for Steel FC during the 2019 season, scoring 11 goals; breaking the team single-season record (10) previously held by Seku Conneh.

-After the 2019 season, it was announced that Faris was out of contract and would become a free agent.
+After the 2019 season, it was announced that Moumbagna was out of contract and would become a free agent.
 He made 38 appearances and scored 14 goals for Steel FC.

 Kristiansund

-In May 2020, Faris signed a three-year contract Kristiansund BK competing in Eliteserien, the highest division of Norwegian football.
+In May 2020, Moumbagna signed a three-year contract Kristiansund BK competing in Eliteserien, the highest division of Norwegian football.
 He made his competitive debut on 21 June, coming on as a late substitute for Sondre Sørli in a 7–2 league victory against Aalesunds FK.
 His first goal, coincidentally, also came against Aalesund.
-In a 2–1 away win in the league, Faris headed home a cross from Liridon Kalludra to secure the equaliser, before Kalludra himself scored the winner.
-Faris made a total of 24 appearances for Kristiansunds BK in the 2020 season; all in the league, as he scored four goals.
+In a 2–1 away win in the league, Moumbagna headed home a cross from Liridon Kalludra to secure the equaliser, before Kalludra himself scored the winner.
+FMoumbagnaaris made a total of 24 appearances for Kristiansunds BK in the 2020 season; all in the league, as he scored four goals.

 SønderjyskE

 On 26 August 2021, he joined SønderjyskE on loan.
-Making his full debut for the club in the third round of the Danish Cup on 23 September, Faris scored his first goal in a 4–3 away win over B 1913.
+Making his full debut for the club in the third round of the Danish Cup on 23 September, Moumbagna scored his first goal in a 4–3 away win over B 1913.
 His league debut followed four days later, coming off the bench to replace Emil Kornvig in the 82nd minute of a 1–0 loss to AGF.

+Bodø/Glimt

+On 12 January 2023, Moumbagna joined Bodø/Glimt on a four-year contract.

+Marseille

+On 20 January 2024, Moumbagna signed a four-and-a-half-year contract with Ligue 1 club Marseille, for a reported transfer fee of €8 million.

+International career

+On 17 November 2023 Moumbagna made his debut with Cameroon in a match against Mauritius for the 2026 FIFA World Cup qualifiers, playing 70 minutes.

+On 28 December 2023, he was selected in the list of twenty-seven Cameroonian players selected by Rigobert Song to compete in the 2023 Africa Cup of Nations.